OnChainSurvivor/OnChainSurvivor/README.md

     SmartContract ->> Client: Update UI, Results
 ```

-## 🚀Getting Started🚀

-Follow these steps to set up Onchain Survivor on your local machine:

 ### ⏱️Prerequisites⏱️
 - Currently it should run in 4 years old hardware.
 Optimization is always an ongoing process, so please be patient.
+- a Web3 Wallet

+## 🚀Getting Started🚀

+Follow these steps to run Onchain Survivor on your browser:

 ### 💿Installation💿
 - Download the client, release and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.